 Yellowstone National Park is known throughout the world for its magnificent wildlife, spectacular geothermal features, and tremendous scenery.
-Created as our first national park in 1903, it is today a bastion of wilderness, harboring the greatest abundance of wildlife in the lower 48 states.
-In this exciting tour, Denver Holt will lead us through the north portion of the park at the end of the winter season, presenting a course on the natural history of this region.
+Our first national park, it is today a bastion of wilderness, harboring the greatest abundance of wildlife in the lower 48 states.

 On this exciting tour, we will visit incomparable Yellowstone at the onset of spring, a fascinating time of the year when mammals are abundant, winter birds are still present, and the first returning birds of the season are in evidence.
 Based in Gardiner, Montana, we will focus our activities on the north portion of the park from Gardiner to Cooke City, including the famed Lamar Valley.

 Yellowstone is renowned for its remarkable concentrations of mega-fauna.
 Bison and Elk have long been symbols of the park, while the presence of Grizzly Bears and Gray Wolves provides some of Yellowstone’s biggest draws.
 We will spend considerable time searching for these animals in addition to a range of other mammals large and small.
 We should be able to observe Moose, Mule Deer, Bighorn Sheep, Pronghorn, and Coyote, while River Otter, Beaver, American Marten, and Red Fox are certainly possible.